 This Jamestown home came equipped with a large fenced backyard, yet no back door to get there.
-Our remedy for this homeowner was to remove a window from the living room, cut the brick veneer, and install a full view glass patio door.
-Follow this with a large spacious deck and you are ready to relax or entertain.
+Our remedy for this homeowner was to remove a window from the living room, cut the brick veneer, and install a full view glass patio door and add a large deck for entertaining and relaxing outside.

 Many homes built-in the 1970’s have only 1 or 2 entry doors on the home.
 Removing a window and installing an energy-efficient patio door is a great way to take away a negative attribute from your home and add a feature.
 When selecting any new door or replacement window for your home it is important to pick one that meets energystar requirements and has sufficient security features.
 Always look for Low E, argon filled double pane windows and doors.
 A double bore steel or fiberglass door will allow you to install a dead bolt lock and will provide good security.
 The next step is to ensure you door jamb is reinforced with a steel backing plate at the latch.
 Then the final step is to install it correctly with 3″ screws into the studs on both the hinge and latch sides.
 Additional features available include blinds between the panes of glass or grids between the glass.
 The blinds inside the glass is a favorite among many of our clients.
 The blinds never have to be dusted and the family dog can not damage them either.